MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Install and set up the Dynamics 365 Field Service mobile app

-Set up the mobile app that frontline workers will use to view and complete work orders in the field.
+Set up the mobile app for frontline workers to use to view and complete work orders in the field.
 For more information, go to [getting started with the Dynamics 365 Field Service mobile app](mobile-power-app-get-started.md).

 ## Next steps